pingcap/docs/tidb-cloud/data-service-manage-data-app.md

     >
     > If this is the first Data App in your project, click **Create Data App** in the middle of the page.

-2. Enter a name, a description, and select clusters that you want the Data App to access.<!--TODO: Add Description-->
+2. Enter a name, a description, and select clusters that you want the Data App to access.

 3. (Optional) To automatically deploy endpoints of the Data App to your preferred GitHub repository and branch, enable **Connect to GitHub**, and then do the following: